kuvivek/drivingTheoryInGermany/README.md

 423. A car with power steering has broken down with engine damage and must be towed away.
 What is correct? ----IMP
 The steering of the broken down car
 ✅ is considerably heavier
-❌is not impaired
+❌ is not impaired
-❌is locked
+❌ is locked
 **Comment**:  The power steering assistance only works when the engine is running.
 The steering assistance fails in the event of
 engine damage.
 When towing, remember that the steering of the broken-down vehicle is heavier.

 424. Where is parking prohibited?
-❌Immediately behind pedestrian crossings
+❌ Immediately behind pedestrian crossings
 ✅ At taxi ranks
 ✅ On narrow roadways opposite driveway entrances and exits
 **Comment**:  Property exits must not be blocked.
 Parking is therefore prohibited there, and on narrow streets also opposite.